tdiprima/concurrent-computing/README.md

 Nov 7, 2011

 Topics: C++, OpenMP, Parallel Computing

+Code credits are included in the header comments of each file.
+Additional summary comments have been added above them to provide an overview of the file's functionality.

 ### Engaging Lecture on Parallel Computing.
 Don't Forget Your Popcorn, It's A 2-Hour Ride!